nd-dsp-lab/web3db-backend/reverse_proxy/README.md

 ### Nginx configuration update fails

+- Ensure `set-server.sh` has been run on the remote server to install and configure nginx
 - Ensure the SSH user has sudo privileges on the remote server
 - Verify nginx is installed on the remote server
 - Check that the nginx config file path is writable (may need sudo)
 - Review container logs for specific SSH/SCP errors
 - The container will continue with tunnel setup even if nginx update fails
+- If you see errors about `server_names_hash_bucket_size`, ensure the script was run to configure it

 ## Example: Forwarding Multiple Services